Plan Your Visit

 Why are your security rules so tight?
 Why can’t I bring my briefcase into the library?

 The staff at HSP want to make sure that our material will be around for generations of researchers to come.
 Unfortunately a few bad apples can ruin it for others.
 To minimize collection loss, researchers may only bring in folders, note pads, etc. which are open on three sides.
 Portfolio cases, brief cases, computer cases, etc. are not permitted.
 Having an item open on three sides allows for a more efficient screening process as one exits the library.
-HSP provides lockers for your personal items—we’ll even provide you a quarter if you need one.
+HSP provides free lockers in our Lobby for storing your personal items while you're here.

 Why can’t I use a pen?
 Why can’t I eat in the Reading Room?

 Any item which may make a permanent mark (pens, markers, highlighters, lipstick, etc.) are prohibited in the library.
-Additionally, anything which could leave a stain, like food or drink, is not allowed (food also invites critters).
-Patrons are welcome to enjoy a snack or beverage in the patron lounge, lobby or locker areas.
+Additionally, anything which could leave a stain, like food or drink, is not allowed (food also invites critters into our building).
+Patrons are welcome to enjoy a snack or beverage in the new patron lounge in our recently renovated lobby!

 Why is it so cold in the Reading Room?